-TDS Return/statement is referred the collection of all the transactions made by an Indian citizen during the Quarter that has been filed in the following forms: 26Q, 24Q and 27Q with the help of media that is detectable or comprehendible by a computer on a piece of data storage equipment such as a CD ROM or Pen Drive, but in the format permitted under the Income Tax laws in India.
+TDS Return/statement is referred to the collection of all the transactions made by an Indian citizen during the Quarter that has been filed in the following forms: 26Q, 24Q, and 27Q with the help of a media that is detectable or comprehendible by a computer on a piece of data storage equipment such as a CD ROM or Pen Drive, but in the format permitted under the Income Tax laws in India.
 The file has to be completely filled and filed for each quarter of a fiscal year.
 You can do this online by filling and uploading the file in the designated online Government portal.
-But it is essential first to know and understand how are supposed to file TDS returns in the first place.
+However, it is essential first to know and understand how you are supposed to file TDS returns in the first place.

 Are you liable to Submit e-TDS Return/Statement?

-As a taxpayer, if your TDS is deducted, you are liable to fill and file eTDS Return.
+As a taxpayer, if your TDS is deducted, you are liable to fill and file e-TDS Return.
 It is a mandatory step to file your TDS Return within a specific period of time.
 If you become a regular defaulter you might even be liable to pay a penalty for not submitting the e-TDS Return in due time.
-If you are any one of the following entities, you require to file your e-TDS return quarterly:
+If you are any one of the following entities, you are required to file your e-TDS return quarterly:

 - People whose accounts are Audited

-- People holding an office under the Government.
+- People holding an office under the Government

 Things To Note when Filling Up The TDS Forms: